LoqmanSamani/grn-designer/model/README.md

 Once the algorithm receives the input diffusion pattern, it follows these steps:

+Sure!
+Here's an improved version of both parts, with simpler language and clear explanations.

-1. [**Pooling Down-sampling (Optional):**](https://github.com/LoqmanSamani/master_project/blob/systembiology/model/pooling.py) If the input pattern is too large and computationally demanding, the algorithm reduces its size using a combination of padding and pooling layers.
-These techniques, common in computer vision, help maintain the essential information while reducing computational intensity.
-This step is optional; if resources allow, the algorithm can proceed with the original size.
+1. [**Zoom In (Optional):**](https://github.com/LoqmanSamani/master_project/blob/systembiology/model/reshape.py): If the input pattern is too large and takes too much computational power, the algorithm can reduce its size using interpolation methods provided by [`scipy.ndimage.zoom(...)`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.zoom.html) from the SciPy library.
+This function offers five different interpolation methods for resizing an input image:

+- **0**: Nearest-neighbor interpolation (fast but less accurate).
+- **1**: Bilinear interpolation (a good balance between speed and accuracy).
+- **2**: Bi-quadratic interpolation.
+- **3**: Bi-cubic interpolation (default, more accurate but slower).
+- **4 or 5**: Higher-order interpolations (for even more accuracy, but slower).

+In our case, we use **bilinear interpolation** as the default method to reduce the input pattern size.
+However, this can be easily changed to any of the other methods depending on the needs of the project.

 2. [**Initialization:**](https://github.com/LoqmanSamani/master_project/blob/systembiology/model/initialization.py) A population of candidate solutions (agents) is generated, each with the same dimensions as the reduced-size compartment (target(Height, width)).
 Each agent(z, Height, width) represents a potential pathway, with its own unique set of molecules and complexes (z represents the number of different molecules and complexes).

 3. [**Evolutionary Optimization (Phase 1):**](https://github.com/LoqmanSamani/master_project/tree/systembiology/model/evolution) The algorithm applies evolutionary techniques such as mutation, crossover, and selection to optimize each agent by minimizing its difference from the target (i.e. the system is simulated with each agent and the result - the prediction - is compared with the target and the difference is shown as a cost).
 This phase focuses on evolving the agents to better match the input pattern.

-4. [**Transpose Convolution:**](https://github.com/LoqmanSamani/master_project/blob/systembiology/model/pooling.py) A proportion of the agents is selected for up-sampling back to the original compartment size using a transpose convolution operation.
-This step is necessary to continue the optimization on the original scale while managing computational costs.
+4. [**Zoom Out:**](https://github.com/LoqmanSamani/master_project/blob/systembiology/model/reshape.py): After zooming in, a portion of the agents are selected to zoom back out to the original compartment size.
+This is done using the same interpolation method applied in the zoom-in step.
+Zooming out is essential because it allows the optimization process to continue at the original scale while keeping computational costs under control.

 5. [**Evolutionary Optimization (Phase 2):**](https://github.com/LoqmanSamani/master_project/tree/systembiology/model/evolution) The second phase of evolutionary optimization further refines the agents.
 The population size is reduced to lessen computational intensity, and some mutation operations (like species insertion and deletion) are limited or omitted.
 The assumption is that the optimal system structure has already been identified, so further fine-tuning focuses on the original compartment size.